Property Tax Information

 Your new home may not have the Education Property Tax Credit Advance (EPTCA) on your bill.
 Newly built homes and homes that were previously used as rental properties will not have the EPTCA automatically deducted from the bill.
 Check your bill to ensure that you are receiving the credit.

 If you are not already receiving the credit you will need to contact the Town Office for an application form to apply.
 Applications are accepted for the current year only up until the tax bills are printed (approx. May 1), after which your application will be for the following year.
-If you have missed the application deadline for the current year, you may apply for the credit on your personal income tax at the end of the year, on the Manitoba Tax Credits form.
+If you have missed the application deadline for the current year, you may apply for the credit on your personal income tax (Manitoba Tax Credits form) at the end of the year.

 Please note that the EPTCA is a credit provided by the Province of Manitoba, not the Town of Niverville.